taherahmadi/WCS/README.md

   Each Data_*.msg file has four fields that the sender has to complete:
      * header : you can use it for time stamp and message number
      * source : a string with the namespace of the sender node.
-     * destenation : a string with the namespace of the receiving node.
+     * destination : a string with the namespace of the receiving node.
-     * data : this field can have different types based on your own message files or common ROS messages like odometry or occupancygrid or laserscan . for every messeage type you want to use you have to create one Data_*.msg file.
+     * data : this field can have different types based on your own message files or common ROS messages like odometry or occupancygrid or laserscan . for every message type you want to use you have to create one Data_*.msg file.

   Next you have to add all Data_*.msg that you want to add_message_files in the CMakeLists.txt of this package if Data_*.msg depends on a package named mypackage then you need to add mypackage to generate_messages in the CMakeLists.txt of this package
   Data_sample.msg and sample_package and sample_message.msg are good examples.